Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Application to Dietary Intake Data

-Our analysis considers dichotomized participant responses in the dietary recalls, where $Y_{ij} = 1$ or 0 denotes presence or absence of exposure to food item $j$, defined by the commonality of serving frequency of that item.
-Highly consumed foods were defined as at least 3 servings a day ($Y_{ij} = 1$) and 0 otherwise.
-Daily consumed foods were defined as at least one serving a day ($Y_{ij} = 1$) and 0 otherwise.
-All other foods were defined as any consumption ($Y_{ij} = 1$) and 0 otherwise.
-Items with less than 2.5\% or more than 97.5\% positive exposure were excluded to prevent inclusion of extreme intake data.
-Responses to $J = 78$ the remaining food items were curated in total, belonging to $G = 7$ nutrition groups: fat, fruit, grain, meat, dairy, sugar, and vegetables.
-A detailed list of food items and their major food groups included for analysis is provided in Supplementary Table \ref{tab:item_labels}.
-We apply the proposed DDT-LCM to our HCHS/SOL participant subset to estimate the exposure probabilities of food items corresponding to different dietary patterns.
-The candidate values for $K$ include $\{3,4,5,6,7,8\}$ and we would choose the $K$ that produced the largest average predictive log likelihood via five-fold cross-validation.
+Since most foods were consumed for a low amount, our analysis considers dichotomized participant responses, where $Y_{ij} = 1$ or 0 denotes presence or absence of exposure to food item $j$.
+Responses to $J = 78$ food items were curated, which belong to $G = 7$ major nutrition groups: fat, fruit, grain, meat, dairy, sugar, and vegetables.
+A detailed list of food items and their major food groups is provided in Table \ref{tab:item_labels} of the Supplement.
+We applied the proposed DDT-LCM to the cohort for analysis.
+The candidate values for $K$ include $\{3,4,5,6,7,8\}$ and we would choose the $K$ that produced the largest average predictive log likelihood via five-fold cross-validation (see Section \ref{sec:sim:chooseK} of the Supplement).
 For the optimal $K$, we ran the Gibbs sampler for 12,000 iterations and discarded the first 7,000 samples as burn-ins.